AayushKatriar2401/CP3402-A2-Group-C3/deployment.md

 # Environment Overview

-We used Amazon Web Services to set up our virtual environment, first we started a new instance, and for the software we used Ubuntu, and a virtual server was a t2.micro as it was free of cost.
+AWS EC2 (Elastic Compute Cloud) is a web service provided by Amazon Web Services (AWS) that allowed us to create and manage virtual servers in the cloud.
+EC2 instances are essentially virtual machines (VMs) that we can use to run our applications and services.
+AWS EC2 instances provide a flexible and scalable infrastructure for running our website in the cloud.
+Whether we need a single virtual server or a complex distributed system, EC2 offers the resources and features to meet our requirements.